 Ohio state law requires most employers to carry workers’ compensation insurance.
 This insurance pays medical bills and disability compensation for employees who are injured or fall ill on the job.
 It may also provide benefits for the surviving family members of workers who die because of a work-related injury.
 The state of Ohio operates the largest state workers’ compensation insurance program in the country, but it also does allow certain employers to self-insure rather than purchase insurance from the state.
 So, what exactly does this mean?
 What does it mean for Ohio workers who find themselves in need of workers’ compensation benefits?

 Defining State and Self Workers’ Compensation Insurance in Ohio

 Most Ohio businesses must have insurance to aid injured workers with payment of medical bills and wage replacement.
 When an employee is injured or falls ill at work, he may have benefits that can aid his recovery and financial security.
 The two options for that insurance in Ohio are:

 - State insurance – Ohio has a constitutionally established state insurance fund known as the Bureau of Workers’ Compensation (BWC).
 The BWC insures about 244,000 employers.
-These employers pay premiums to a state fund, which in turn pays injured employees’ medical bills and wage replacement costs.
+Employers pay premiums to the BWC, which in turn pays injured employees’ medical bills and wage replacement costs.
 Workers file claims with the state Bureau of Workers’ Compensation (BWC) to obtain these benefits, and the BWC manages their care.

 - Self-insurance – Some large Ohio businesses elect to insure themselves.
-This means they are responsible for paying the medical bills and wage replacement costs for their injured employees themselves.
+This means they are directly responsible for paying the medical bills and wage replacement costs for their injured employees.
 Injured workers file a claim directly with the employer, and the employer in turn pays the benefits out of its own funds.
 In the case of self-insured employers, the BWC does not pay the claims, but it does oversee them.

 Ohio Self-Insured Employers Are Still Accountable to the State